-It will be found in the code at several locations but also in the file M5223X.h, where it is defined as:
+It will be found in the code at several locations but also in the file iMX.h, where it is defined as:

-#define EIR (volatile unsigned long ) (EMAC_BASE_ADD + 0x4)
+#define EIR (volatile unsigned long )(EMAC_BASE_ADD + 0x4)

-where EMAC_BASE_ADD is also defined locally twice:
+where EMAC BASE ADD is also defined locally twice:

-#define EMAC_BASE_ADD ((unsigned char )(&ucM5223X.SimEMAC))
+#define EMAC_BASE_ADD ((unsigned char )(&iMX.EMAC))

 and

-#define EMAC_BASE_ADD (IPSBAR + 0x1000)
+#define EMAC_BASE_ADD (0x402d8000)

-On the target, the register is located at an offset of 0x1000 from the IPSBAR (0x40000000) = 0x40001000 and when simulating it can be found in a structure called ucM5223X.
+On the target, the register is located at the address 0x402d8000 and when simulating it can be found in a structure called I.MX.

-Double click on the word ucM5223Xso that it becomes highlighted and then drag it into the watch window (Shift F9 opens a quick watch window).
+Double click on the word iMX so that it becomes highlighted and then drag it into the watch window (Shift F9 opens a quick watch window).
 Expand the structure by clicking on the cross to the left of the name and you will see the various internal peripheral divided into sub-blocks.
-EMAC_ISR is in the sub-block SimEMAC so we also expand this sub-structure by clicking on the cross left of its name.
-If only the EMAC peripheral block is of interest this block can be dragged alone to the watch windows by selecting ucM5223X.SimEMAC and dragging this to there.
+EMAC_ISR is in the sub-block EMAC so we also expand this sub-structure by clicking on the cross left of its name.
+If only the EMAC peripheral block is of interest this block can be dragged alone to the watch windows by selecting iMX.EMAC and dragging this to there.

 In the sub-block you will see all of the EMAC registers listed in the order in which they occur in memory as well as showing their present values.
-Step the code (F10) and you will see that the content of EIR is change as the code resets the interrupt flag before sending an internal message defined by
+Step the code (F10) and you will see that the content of EIR is changed as the code resets the interrupt flag after setting the state of the Ethernet task to be scheduled at the next opportunity uTaskerStateChange(TASK_ETHERNET, UTASKER_ACTIVATE); // schedule the Ethernet task

-This internal message is sent to TASK_ETHERNET to inform that a frame has been received and is as such a method used by the operating system to wake up this Ethernet task.
-If you want to, you can also step into the write function to see the internal workings of how it wakes up the receiver task but I will assume here that all is working well and will just move to TASK_ETHERNET to see it actually receiving this interrupt message.
+If you want to, you can also step into the uTaskerStateChange() function to see the internal workings of how it wakes up the receiver task but I will assume here that all is working well and will just move to TASK_ETHERNET to see it actually continuing with the reception processing